Kurt Capewell: Brisbane Broncos (2022–2023)

-New Zealand Warriors (2024-present)
+New Zealand Warriors (2024–present)

 On 7 December 2023, Capewell signed a three-year contract to join the New Zealand Warriors immediately.

 Capewell played 18 games for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.

 After being omitted for Game 1 of the 2025 State of Origin series, Capewell was recalled for Game 2.
 Capewell played 22 games with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
 They were eliminated by Penrith in the first week of the finals.

+On 15 July 2026, the Warriors announced that Capewell had re-signed with the club for a further year.